#1 Cause of brain damage in the Rewrite universe.

 Violence and pain are the themes of this route and you are but a small, perverse heathen where Lucia is the right hand of justice.
 Kotarou spends such a staggering amount of time getting kicked around and air-combo’d by Lucia that he probably spends more time flying then most skydivers and some young birds.
 Lucia might also be the most audible character of the line-up as she prefers to communicate in often very strange noises and shrieks, which at its best can sound like some sort of adorably small animal and at its worst can be somewhere along the lines of a moefied version of a banshee.

 Lucia’s character is filled with ups and downs.
 She makes you happy, makes you sad, makes you genuinely frustrated and makes you feel helpless, especially when you start seeing the brittle shell underneath the justice-filled fists of pain.
 The route fleshes out every color and shade that Lucia can be.
 Seeing her character grow and be happy is amazingly gratifying and sincere, while seeing the rug pulled out from under her is painful and heartbreaking.
 Nothing ever really feels overly dramatic and out-of-character, and everything makes sense as far as her feelings are concerned.
 Some people might feel annoyed with the fragile-flower handling of Lucia, but I have to sincerely question if someone could manage to go the entire route without feeling a single shred of sympathy for her.
-Rewrite managed to do a damn good job at keeping Lucia both respectable and strong whilst still allowing us to see the human underneath it all, where we end up with an incredibly bright character.
+Rewrite managed to do a damn good job at keeping Lucia both respectable and strong whilst still allowing us to see the human underneath it all.

 …Okay.
 Right.
 Route.
 That was far too long.
 Let’s get going before I attempt to start a fundraiser.